The Bridge (Sonny Rollins album)

-The Bridge is a studio album by jazz saxophonist Sonny Rollins, recorded in 1962.
+The Bridge is a studio album by the jazz saxophonist Sonny Rollins, recorded in January and February 1962 and released that April.
 It was Rollins's first release following a three-year sabbatical and was his first album for RCA Victor.
 The saxophonist was joined by the musicians with whom he recorded for the next segment of his career: Jim Hall on guitar, Bob Cranshaw on bass, and Ben Riley on drums.